21

 What we came up with is eustore.
 In the spirit of euca2ools (euca- and euare- commands), eustore commands give you access to a Eucalyptus image store.
 That’s store, as in storehouse, not a shop.
 We have some updated “base” images available on our servers.
 We have a catalog file that contains metadata about those images.
 The eustore tools simply give you access to those, and let you issue a single command to download an install an image on your local cloud (or any Eucalyptus cloud you have access to).

 The code has been checked in with the euca2ools.
-To install and use the commands, you’ll need to install from source.
+To install and use the commands, you’ll need to build from source and tweak the setup.py.
 Let’s go over that now.

 If you don’t have bzr, you’ll need to download it and grab the code with